 - What grades does it serve?
 Not every online school offers the full spectrum of K-12 learning.

-- Does this school offer special education, advanced coursework or other supports for my child’s unique learning needs?
+- Does this school offer special education, advanced coursework or other support for my child’s unique learning needs?

 - Is the school accredited by a recognized entity, such as a regional accrediting association?